Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

    Note however, that chars with different fonts (different styles, see below) might have different visible sizes.
 Shear
    Controls the inclination of the whole text.
-   Different to as it may seems, this is not similar to italics style.
+   Different to as it may seem, this is not similar to italics style.

    .. figure:: /images/modeling_text_properties_shear-example.png
       :width: 300px